Commissions and Fees

 These are very useful tools showing upcoming earnings reports, IPOs, and financial events.
 While this information can be found through various sites online, it’s the convenience factor of having this information on a single mobile app.

 For users searching for fresh trade ideas, the screener/scanner tools are surprisingly intuitive and in-depth.
-Webull has pre-built scans like “Biggest Movers in Past 5-minutes” or “MA 5 Cross Over 10” available in addition to the ability to configure your own scans quickly and easily.
+The app has pre-built scans like “Biggest Movers in Past 5-minutes” or “MA 5 Cross Over 10” available in addition to the ability to configure your own scans quickly and easily.
 Again, the scanner options are intuitively designed and self-explanatory, enabling both fundamental and/or technical analysis based filtering criteria.
 If you are trading stocks daily, these screeners will definitely come in handy.